What you will need:

 I clearly remember driving my kids home from daycare about 6 months after leaving my husband, and my 4 year old daughter asked me why we couldn't live in the big house with Daddy anymore.
 Why did we have to move to this little town house without him.
 My heart was broken and all I could say was, sorry baby.
 I cried myself to sleep that night.
 I felt like I was ruining my children's lives.
 All those great things they had, the big yard, the toys, their own space to play, and a stay at home Mom.
 I felt as though I ruined everything!
 I apologized to them almost everyday.

+These are the reason's I stopped apologizing and started explaining to them the truth.
 "Much as we might like to believe the opposite, children are much more concerned with their own personal happiness than anyone else’s.
 Parents contemplating divorce should remember their own emotional concerns are not naturally aligned with their child’s.
 So when a divorcing parent argues, “How could my children be happy if I wasn’t happy?”
 I always think, “Quite easily, in fact.”

 Everyone has the right to be happy.
 Even their Mom an Dad